toothmonsterr/Small-Crimes-Collective/System/Character Creation.md

 * **Origin** - Where your character is from in the world.

 If you need help developing any of these, let the community know in the [character-help channel](https://discord.com/channels/1382793642871099392/1382793644167401512).
 You are free to develop regions, cities, and locales outside [[Twin Star Falls|The City]] for your character to be from, based on the landmasses on the [[Enigmata]].

-### Optional Step: Quirks
-Fabula Ultima allows for unique twists on character mechanics called **Quirks.** Your character can have **one quirk** at any given time.
-These quirks are found in the expanded Atlases.
-If you do take a Quirk, be sure to add it to your sheet.
 ### Step 2: Classes
 Choose two OR three (not more or fewer) classes to start with.
 You have five levels to input into these classes.
 Note down the **Free Benefits** and **Skills** gained from each class you take.
 ### Step 3: Attributes